-Some governments in 2019 exported intolerant religious interpretations that called for violence and severe persecution of those with different religious beliefs.
-Governments export these interpretations in order to build a global community of like-minded people, and to frame themselves as guardians of the religion.
+In March 2019, shooters attacked worshippers attending Friday prayers at Masjid Al Noor in central Christchurch. frame themselves as guardians of the religion.
 Among other governments, Saudi Arabia and Iran stand out as countries that actively export their religious beliefs abroad.
 Saudi Arabia continues to send its official textbooks promoting its government-endorsed version of Islam to schools overseas.
+It is unclear cotts against Sri Lanka's Muslim community.
+There were also reports of an attack against a group of Muslims heading to the polls during the November 2019 presidential election.

-It is unclear whether old textbooks that promote violence against non-Muslim communities have been recalled.
+Thailand: In November 2019, a primarily Buddhist community in the northeast voted against a local Muslim cleric's proposal to register a mosque (according to a 2005 regulation, a referendum is required to approve the registration of any house of whether old textbooks that promote violence against non-Muslim communities have been recalled.
 Iran has pursued a more broadbased approach, developing relationships with senior Shi'a clerics at Iraqi centers of Shi'a learning in Najaf and Qarbala and supporting proxy groups whose religious ideas broadly align with Iran's.
 Throughout 2019, Houthi authorities in Yemen prosecuted members of the Baha'i community on charges similar to those levied against Baha'is in Iran.